3 DAYS FROM $1,499

 4 DAYS FROM $1,799

-Besides four nights in deluxe downtown hotels, most of your adventure will take place on the 5-star Ocean Explorer, brimming with luxury amenities.
-This intimate expedition not only offers an infinity pool, gym facilities, and an onboard spa, but also boasts a small passenger-to-crew ratio to ensure optimum service.
-Don't miss the chance to take advantage of the complimentary onboard Concierge, who can assist in customizing your journey by planning additional excursions, securing Michelin-starred restaurant reservations, and offering expert insight into every port.
+Besides four nights in Deluxe downtown hotels, most of your adventure will take place on the 5-star Ocean Explorer, brimming with luxury amenities.
+This intimate expedition not only offers gym facilities and an onboard spa, but also boasts a small passenger-to-crew ratio to ensure optimum service.

+Guided by an onboard Expedition Team, you’ll enjoy enlightening lectures onboard and immersive excursions ashore.
 Altogether, you'll experience 22 included features and Cultural Discoveries on this unforgettable adventure.
-Add optional extensions to Reykjavík and Copenhagen — the perfect way to cap off an expedition through gorgeous natural landscapes and bustling city centers.
+Add optional extensions to Reykjavík, Oberammergau, and Copenhagen — the perfect way to cap off an expedition through gorgeous natural landscapes and bustling city centers.

 Fly overnight to Iceland